 White Avens is an erect native perennial plant, 1 to 2 feet high.
-Stems are slightly hairy above and more so lower; round, slender and occasionally branched.
+Stems are slightly hairy above, more so lower, round, slender and occasionally branched.
 The upper stem will develop into a branched cluster of up to three flower stalks.

 Leaves consist of stalked lower basal leaves that have three (sometimes five), toothed leaflets, while the upper stem leaves are smaller toothed leaflets or single leaves with three major lobes.
 The terminal leaflet is always larger.
 Upper leaves are either sessile or with very short stalks.
 Leaves, especially the lower, have a bit of a wrinkled appearance.

-The inflorescence is an open branched cluster of up to 3 flowers per cluster atop the stems.
+The inflorescence is one or more open branched clusters of up to 3 flowers per cluster atop the stems.

-Flowers are 1/2 inch wide, 5-parted, on long stalks, and the well-spaced white (or pale greenish-yellow) spreading petals which have rounded tips and are broadest near the tip.
+Flowers are 1/2 inch wide, 5-parted, on long stalks.
+They have well-spaced white (or pale greenish-yellow) spreading petals which have rounded tips and are broadest near the tip.
 The petals are as long or longer than the green sepals which are placed visually between the petals.
 The flower appearance somewhat resemble a blackberry flower.
 Sepals reflex as they mature as shown below.
 They have hair on the back side and margins.
-The petals surround a cluster of stamens which in turn surround in the center a cluster of over one hundred green carpels with elongated jointed styles, which eventually become the hooks of the seed.
+The petals surround a cluster of stamens which in turn surround in the center a cluster of over one hundred green carpels, each carpel with an elongated jointed style which eventually becomes the hook of the seed.
 The stamens have green filaments and yellow anthers.
 The bases of the styles (the tip of the carpels) have fine hair, not glandular.

-Habitat: The plant grows from a rhizome, has a taproot, and is usually found in open woods, disturbed sites and thickets with partial to full sun.
+Habitat: White Avens grows from a rhizome, has a taproot, and is usually found in open woods, disturbed sites and thickets with partial to full sun.

 Comparisons: The Yellow Avens, G. aleppicum is also similar and when not in flower, one must look to the leaves which are more lobed and the plant overall is much more hairy.